Annymea/HikePlan/README.md

 The core challenge was the optimal division of the paths.
 I decided to use a binary search to find the optimal maximum length for one day's hike.
 This approach allows me to prepare the path array for the final planned hike efficiently.

 ## Needed Input
+The program needs a filepath of you hiking plan.
 The structure for your plan is the following:
 - First line: number of seperate paths
 - Second Line: number of planned days
 - Remaining: paths in the correct order of your hike